phillipadsmith/2014.phillipadsmith.com/_drafts/2015-06-09-blow-it-all-up-how-can-we-make-events-suck-less.md

 Questions, ideas, feedback, hate mail?
 Drop me a note here in the comments, or on [Twitter](https://twitter.com/phillipadsmith).

-——

-This post would not be complete without acknowledging a huge inspiration debt to some pretty big geniuses in the unusual event-design space that I’ve had the honour of collaborating with over the years: [Mark Surman](https://commonspace.wordpress.com/about/), [Allen Gunn](https://aspirationtech.org/about/people/gunner), and [Misha Glouberman](http://www.collective-intelligence.ca/index.php/about-misha-glouberman-45709).
+**P.S.** This post would not be complete without acknowledging a huge inspiration debt to some pretty big geniuses in the unusual event-design space that I’ve had the honour of collaborating with over the years: [Mark Surman](https://commonspace.wordpress.com/about/), [Allen Gunn](https://aspirationtech.org/about/people/gunner), and [Misha Glouberman](http://www.collective-intelligence.ca/index.php/about-misha-glouberman-45709).